 You’ll get our premium smart charger, tried and tested by our experts, without any huge upfront costs.
-Get set with home EV charging from just £24.50 a month for 3 years with 0% APR (subject to credit check).
+Get set with home EV charging for just £21 a month for 3 years with 0% APR (subject to credit check).
 The Egg EV Charger Plan is no different to your phone contract – it’s just to charge your car instead.

 Best-in-class EV charger

 As soon as you sign up to our plan, we’ll take care of your installation.
 And as soon as your charger is installed, it's all yours.

 We’d say that’s a win-win.

 Manage your charging from the comfort of your phone

 We’ve tried to make it as convenient as possible for you to take charge of your charging.